 Programming Workflow and Processes

 Changes and edits to files should be tracked through version control and audit trails capabilities.
 With version control, multiple users can work on the same project and ensure changes are tracked and can be reverted when needed.
 Audit trail should “record” who accessed the SCE, when, and what operations/changes were performed.
-The SCE should also have traceability capabilities that allow users to trace final tables, listings and graphs back to the collected raw data.
+The SCE should also have traceability capabilities allowing users to trace final tables, listings and graphs back to the collected raw data.

 Integrations